Are you allergic to pets? Living with pet allergies can be a great misfortune, especially if you already have several furry friends living with you.

 Fe1 d 1 is a glycoprotein found in a cat’s saliva and sebaceous glands under the skin.
 When a cat rubs its coat, the Fe1 d 1 present in its saliva drops on the cat’s fur and skin.
 Therefore, cat dander can be a problem for sensitive people, as the Fel d 1 might cause an asthmatic or an allergic response.

-How to Remove Cat Dander
+The 9 Ways to Remove Cat Dander

 Here is a comprehensive walk-through of 9 practical ways of removing cat dander.